FarronF/limerick-council-meetings/meetings/2016/09/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th July 2016.md

 The Working Group on Horses can be reconvened after the Summer subject to

-the availability of the Members.---
+the availability of the Members.
+---
 8

 **17.**